grnet/kamaki/docs/installation.rst

 .. warning:: Debian Squeeze users may replace "wheezy" with "squeeze"

-* Make sure the GPG public key for the Synnefo development team is added:
+* Make sure the GPG public key for the Synnefo repository is added:

     .. code-block:: console